 - Our Mission, Vision and Values. - Our commitment to the interest of HFHS, not our personal interest. - The way we conduct our business. - Our employment rules and environmental standards. - The privacy and security of the information we gather. - The protection of our institutional assets. - Our commitment to report and correct violations of the law or HFHS policy.

-Every team member is responsible for following these clear expectations and promoting an open and supportive work environment through sharing, teaching, being observant, and swiftly reporting and correcting any detected violations.
+Each of us is responsible to follow the Code of Conduct and to create a supportive culture through sharing, teaching, being observant, and swiftly reporting and correcting any detected violations.